Porush264/porush264.github.io/_posts/2022-02-10-the-destiny-of-a-king.md

 Until came the dreaded storm of illness and fate\
 Which took away the woman along with his purpose of living\
 Alone again he never understood what was to be made\
-Of this life which he did not feel he belonged in
+Of this life which now seemed to him never-ending

 He returned to his kingdom in order to fill the void \
 With life of fortune which he never could vacate\